SeisSol/SeisSol/Documentation/environment-variables.rst

 --------------------

 By default, any SeisSol run with more than one MPI rank will use a communication thread to advance the MPI progress engine.
-For that, you must leave at least one thread vacant in your OpenMP thread placing map, cf. the SuperMUC-NG example below.
+For that, it is required to leave at least one thread vacant in your OpenMP thread placing map, cf. the SuperMUC-NG example below.

-If you do not want to use a communication thread, you may set `SEISSOL_COMMTHREAD=0`; then, SeisSol polls the progress from time to time.
+If you do not want to use a communication thread, you may set `SEISSOL_COMMTHREAD=0` to make SeisSol poll the progress from time to time.

 Load Balancing
 --------------

-When running with multiple ranks, SeisSol will estimate a node's performance, enabling better load balancing.
+When running with multiple ranks, SeisSol will estimate the node-level performance, enabling better load balancing.
 For that, it runs the so-called "Mini SeisSol" benchmark.
 As its name already hints, it simulates a small test workload on each node;
 thus estimating the performance of all nodes relative to each other.
 The number of elements per node assigned during the partitioning will be resized according to these values.